-So, if my bride wants a wing then that's hers.
-I tend to do the opposite on the bridesmaids, a smokey liner on the bridesmaids for example.
+So if my bride wants a wing then that's hers.
+I tend to do the opposite on the bridesmaids.
+So if the bride has a wing , then I do smokey liner on the bridesmaids for example.

-For the bridesmaids I tend to follow a theme, but I adapt it to suit each of them and their personality.
-Some bridesmaids are really natural, and others are ultra-glam, but if you tailor it to suit each then the whole bridal party stand taller, they feel more confident, the smile wider in pictures and have a better day because they feel like the best version of themselves.
+For the bridesmaids I tend to follow a theme but I adapt it to suit each of them and their personality.
+Some bridesmaids are super natural and others are ultra glam but if you tailor it to suit each then the whole bridal party stand taller, they feel more confident, the smile wider in pictures and have a better day because they feel like the best version of themselves.
 Everyone knows someone who's been a bridesmaid and they hated their makeup and felt terrible for the day because of it.

-There's nothing worse than feeling uncomfortable.
+There's nothing worse then feeling uncomfortable.
 No bride wants that for their bridal party either.